Pretence Or pretence – British vs. American English

 American English:

-“Pretence” in British English and “pretence” in American English is the act of making an appearance of something that is not true.
+“Pretence” in British English and “pretense” in American English is the act of making an appearance of something that is not true.
 It involves giving a false impression or putting on a facade, often to deceive others or to create a particular image.

 The phrase “keep pretence” refers to the act of continuing to maintain a facade, even in the face of evidence to the contrary or as situations change.
 It involves persisting in giving a false impression or acting as if something is true when it is not, usually to deceive others or to uphold a particular image for oneself or a situation.

-Here is a list of 10 synonyms for the word “pretence” or “pretence”:
+Here is a list of 10 synonyms for the word “pretence” or “pretense”:

 1. Act